santarl/kbscroll/README.md

 # kbscroll

-`kbscroll` is a tiny (<20kb) utility written in Rust that allows you to send mousewheel scroll events through the terminal.
+`kbscroll` is a tiny utility written in Rust that allows you to send mousewheel scroll events through the terminal using winapi.

 ## Features
 - Tiny
+- Send Clicks
 - Inertial Scrolling // TODO
 - Horizontal Scrolling // TODO